Hugh H. Bownes

-Hugh Henry Bownes (March 10, 1920 – November 5, 2003) was an American federal judge in the United States, serving as a United States circuit judge of the United States Court of Appeals for the First Circuit, after previously serving as a United States District Judge of the United States District Court for the District of New Hampshire.
+Hugh Henry Bownes (March 10, 1920 – November 5, 2003) was an American federal judge who served as a United States circuit judge of the United States Court of Appeals for the First Circuit, after previously serving as a United States District Judge of the United States District Court for the District of New Hampshire.

 Education and career

 Born in New York City, New York, Bownes graduated from Columbia College with a Bachelor of Arts degree in 1941, and after serving in the United States Marine Corps during World War II, graduated from Columbia Law School with a Bachelor of Laws in 1948.
 Bownes then moved to New Hampshire, where he practiced law for more than 15 years.
 He served as a city council member and then as mayor of Laconia, New Hampshire.
 In 1966, he was selected as a member of the Superior Court of New Hampshire, on which he served for two years.